Site present – how to read this site (literally)

 Web design has never really been this site's forte, but nonetheless I'm going to leave the (non-)design as it is, for three reasons: one, because I'm unable to create a better design myself; two, because I cannot pay anyone who is able to do so; and three, because I want to preserve this fantastic site from the internet's early days just the way it is, as a website museum, if you want.

-Whatever was published under Mr. Nouvion's ownership (even if it was written by myself, since I had already been a contributor for many years) is typeset in Times New Roman.
+Whatever was published under Mr. Nouvion's ownership is typeset in Times New Roman.

-Whatever has been, or will be published under my ownership is typeset in Georgia.
+Whatever has been, or will be published under my ownership (or written by me, as a long-term contributor already at Mr. Nouvion's times) is typeset in Georgia.
 Not pretty, but effective, I think.

 Opera titles are always given in the libretto's original language; if that language is likely to be unknown to most readers, the title may be translated into English.
 English is the site's main language, but the ability to read Italian, German and French (and, occasionally, Spanish or Dutch) is expected (Google Translate is your friend if you fail to meet that expectation).